 Jean Piaget also studied childhood development, adding a fourth stage:

 In addition to his childhood stages research, Piaget created the theory of cognitive development.
 Piaget was the first to pose the idea that children did not learn the same way as adults, but rather through maturation and exposure to different environments.
 He believed children base their knowledge through acquiring schemas, “a cohesive, repeatable action sequence possessing component actions that are tightly interconnected and governed by a core meaning.”
 Schemas, according to Piaget, are the building blocks of our mental model.
 In other words, we build on our knowledge each time we develop a schema.
-Additionally, he created four stages of childhood development:

 In Erik Erikson’s research, he theorized that during each stage, a person would go through a “psychosocial crisis” that would build and develop their personality either negatively or positively.

 Developmental psychologists take these stages of life into account as they work with their patients.
 If a young child hasn’t reached a particular milestone, a developmental psychologist will assess the child and try to determine the cause.
 Early intervention is key to helping a child get back on the right developmental track.
 They also work with adolescents and adults to bolster their development and monitor their progress.

 Additionally, they are typically the type of psychologists to identify and diagnose autism spectrum disorder (ASD) and other common developmental disabilities like intellectual disabilities.
 According to the Center for Disease Control, 1 in 68 children have some form of ASD, and about 1 in 6 had some kind of developmental disability.